Skip to content

 CMS migration refers to the process of moving content and functionality from one content management system (CMS) to another.
 This is often also referred to as replatforming.
 CMS migration can be a complex undertaking — thorough preparation, a solid understanding, and using the right tools are key to success.
 This concept provides an overview of everything relevant from a developer’s perspective.

 Refer to the following hands-on developer tutorials to learn how to migrate to Storyblok from any of the platforms listed below.
+It is recommended to first read this developer concept on CMS migration to obtain a comprehensive understanding of the topic.

-Consider the following phases when planning a CMS migration project.
+Before diving into platform-specific migration guides, consider the following phases when planning a CMS migration project.
 As every such project has unique requirements, use these steps as a template to plan and customize a project-specific roadmap.

 Phase